Site logo

 So what do you do?

-This pages under “alternate page with proper canonical tag” are not being indexed because there are other pages that have been marked as canonical and Google is crawling them instead.
+These pages under “alternate page with proper canonical tag” are not being indexed because other pages are marked as canonical, and Google is crawling them instead.

-Therefore, what you would do is go to the alternate page that Google is currently indexing, remove the canonicalization.
-Then come back to the page you want Google to index instead and add the rel canonical in the page header.
+Therefore, you would go to the alternate page that Google is currently indexing and remove the canonicalization.
+Then, return to the page you want Google to index instead and add the rel canonical in the page header.

 Use the simple code below: